 Romania’s capital is a popular travel destination, but also offers a treasure trove for craft beer fanatics.
 Read on to discover where to find Romanian craft beer in Bucharest, and check out the handy map for a bar or shop near you.

-For an article with photos, please check our FB page – article is in Romanian though.
+For an article with photos, please check this page – article is in Romanian though.

 - Ground Zero: one of the pioneers of Romanian craft beer, they now have a new location, brew pub, and brewery, so paying Ground Zero a visit is a must.
 Host to numerous gypsy brewers – they currently have 5 brewers under their wing – they are sure to become one of the spawning points of breweries in Bucharest in the future.

 - Sikaru: they have become a staple on the market, with their beers hitting supermarket shelves around the country.
 Find them on tap and by the bottle in select locations around the city.

 - Three Happy Brewers: with their own on-site beer garden during summer months, this brewery hardly gets a moment of rest, as it’s also playing host to several gypsy and contract brewers.

 - Oriel Beer: specializing in Belgian style beers, Oriel offer outstanding beers, mostly available by the bottle, but also draft.
 A visit to their small, but charming brewery can be arranged, and there are plans to install a tasting bar in the near future.

 - Amon Ra: their limited range can occasionally be found in local bottle shops and bars.
 Well worth seeking out!

 - Fabrica Grivița opened in June 2019.
 You can find their beers in several bottle shops around the city, although, for the fully immersive experience, we recommend paying their location a visit.

 Craft Beer Bars